CD3/run-if/README.md

 ## Features

-- It is simple, it does one thing and that's it.
+- Simple.
+It does one thing and that's it.
 - Supports multiple targets.
-If a command is expected to produce multiple targets but fails after creating the first, it will be run the next time.
+If any of the targets do not exists, the command will be executed.
+- Supports sentinal files.
+If any of the sentinals exists, the command will be executed (useful for cleaning tasks).
 - Command runs if dependencies have _changed_, not _updated_. `run-if` compares a hash of each dependency to its hash the last time it ran to determine if a dependency has changed.
 - Supports directories as dependencies.
 Rather than listing every file in a directory as a dependency, `run-if` allows directories to be dependencies.
 If any file in the directory has changed, or if any files have been added or removed, the command will be ran.
+- Support for executing command if previous run failed.
+With the `--run-until-success` option, run-if will execute the command if the last run returned a non-zero exit code.

 ## Install